pystardust/ani-cli/CONTRIBUTING.md

 - Try to make extra dependencies optional
 - Adjust the Readme accordingly
 - Try using shell builtins over external commands
-- Try using built-in output functions (err, inf, prompt, menu_line_* and die) instead of echo and printf
+- Try using built-in output functions (err, inf, prompt, `menu_line_*` and die) instead of echo and printf
+- Indent with tabs and clear trailing white space before commits.

 ## How else can I help?